SidneyNemzer/codereview/mvp.md

 The designer creates 'rules', which preform checks on submitted code, then return a pass or fail result.

-The API provides many ways to test the code and create feedback
+The `ces` Object provides access to this API

 ## Table of Contents